-Agency executive team members (eg; CE/executive director, chief operating officer, QA director, chief financial officer, clinical director, medical director, human resources director) assist with supported employment implementation and sustainability.
+Agency executive team members (eg; CE/executive director, chief operating officer, QA director, chief financial officer, clinical director, medical director, human resource director) assist with supported employment implementation and sustainability.
 All five key components of executive team support must be present, for a score of 5.

-1 One is present Executive Director and Clinical Director demonstrate knowledge regarding the principles of evidence-based supported employment Agency QA process includes an explicit review of the SE program, or components of the program, at least every 6 months through the use of the Supported Employment Fidelity Scale or until achieving high fidelity, and at least yearly thereafter.
+1 One is present Executive Director and Clinical Director demonstrate knowledge regarding the principles of evidence-based supported employment Agency QA process includes an explicit review of the SE program, or components of the program, at least every 6 months through the use 2 Two are present of the Supported Employment Fidelity Scale or until achieving high fidelity, and at least yearly thereafter.
 Agency QA process uses the results of the fidelity assessment to improve SE implementation and sustainability.
-At least one member of the executive team actively participates at SE leadership team meetings (steering committee meetings) that occur at least every six months for high fidelity programs and at least quarterly for programs that have not yet achieved high fidelity.
-Steering committee is defined as a diverse group of stakeholders charged with reviewing fidelity, program implementation and the service delivery system.
+3 Three are present At least one member of the executive team actively participates at SE leadership team meetings (steering committee meetings) that occur at least every six months for high fidelity programs and at least quarterly for programs that have not yet achieved high fidelity.
+Steering committee is defined as a diverse group of stakeholders charged with 4 Four are present reviewing fidelity, program implementation and the service delivery system.
 Committee develops written action plans aimed at developing or sustaining high fidelity services.
-The agency CEO/Executive Director communicates how SE services support the mission of the agency and articulates clear and specific goals for SE and/or competitive employment to all agency staff during the first six months and at least annually (i.e., SE kick-off, all-agency meetings, agency newsletters, etc.).
+The agency CEO/Executive Director communicates how SE services 5 Five are present support the mission of the agency and articulates clear and specific goals for SE and/or competitive employment to all agency staff during the first six months and at least annually (i.e., SE kick-off, all-agency meetings, agency newsletters, etc.).
 This team is not delegated to another administrator.
 SE program leader shares information about EBP barriers and facilitators with the executive team (including the CEO) at least twice each year.
 The executive team helps the program leader identify and implement solutions to barriers.

-2 Two are present

-3 Three are present

-4 Four are present

-5 Five are present